mnov88/gdpred/content/Articles/Article 10.md

 ---
 title: "Article 10"
  subtitle: "Processing of personal data relating to criminal convictions and offences"
 tags:
   - article
+type: "article"
 ---
 ## Processing of personal data relating to criminal convictions and offences